Coronavirus Travel Rights

-As an example, when we checked at random, we found £6 bikinis, £2.30 belts and £3 shaving mirrors, all with free postage to the UK.
+For example, when we checked at random, we found £6 bikinis, £1 belts and £1 yoga mat bags with free postage to the UK.

 However, for bigger items postage can sometimes be pretty steep.
-We found a £32 suitcase with £18 delivery and a £54 giant inflatable flamingo with a whopping £43 delivery.
+We found a £32 suitcase with £18 delivery and a £54 giant inflatable flamingo where delivery cost a whopping £43.

-This isn't the place to grab last-minute birthday and Christmas gifts.
+Online shops based in China and elsewhere in East Asia are not the places to grab last-minute birthday and Christmas gifts.
 Items from East Asia typically take three to six weeks to arrive.
-However, goods can take longer if they're held up either UK customs or customs in the country they're sent from.
+However, goods can take longer if they're held up by UK customs or customs in the country they're sent from.

 Many sellers offer expedited delivery for an additional fee.
 However, there can still be customs hold-ups which are outside their control, so question if it's worth it.

-Let's be straight – buying online from China is a new, untested concept, so don't spend more than you can afford to lose.
+Let's be straight – buying online from China is a relatively new and untested concept, so don't spend more than you can afford to lose.

-If you buy online from a seller in the UK or EU, Consumer Contracts Regulations mean you can cancel the order within 14 days of arrival for any reason (apart from perishable or personalised goods).
+If you buy online from a seller in the UK, the Consumer Contracts Regulations mean you can cancel the order within 14 days of arrival for any reason (apart from perishable or personalised goods).
 You've then 14 days to send it back.
 So you've the comfort of knowing you can return it regardless of the reason.
 See our Consumer Rights guide for more.

-This is in stark contrast to buying from China where you've often no legal right to return an item, even if faulty.
-Many of the sites listed here have their own buyer protection policies (as described in the top sites above), but it's not the law.
+This is in stark contrast to buying from China, where you've often no legal right to return an item, even if faulty.
+Many of the sites listed here have their own buyer protection policies (as described in the top sites section above), but these are not the law.